 An encoding MAY include a key signature.

 The list of note names in a key signature SHOULD follow the circle of fifths ordering.
-Missing accidentals in this list SHOULD be supplied by the transcriber.
 Note names MUST NOT be repeated.

-A key signature MAY contain note names within square brackets [] to indicate that the note names are not in the original source and have been supplied by the transcriber.
+A key signature MAY contain note names within square brackets [] to indicate that the note names have been supplied by the transcriber and are not in the original source.
 Consecutively supplied note names MUST be within a single set of brackets.
 A key signature MAY contain more than one set of non-consecutive bracket groups.

 Time Signature